AllanVester/pytube/docs/user/captions.rst

 Subtitle/Caption Tracks
 =======================

-pytubefix exposes the caption tracks in much the same way as querying the media streams.
+pytube exposes the caption tracks in much the same way as querying the media streams.
 Let's begin by switching to a video that contains them::

-    from pytubefix import YouTube
+    from pytube import YouTube

     yt = YouTube('http://youtube.com/watch?v=2lAe1cqCOXo')
     subtitles = yt.captions